Sand Bath

 Lake Ikeda

-It is a caldera lake 40 km away from Kagoshima City and the largest lake in Kyushu with the shoreline of 15 km shoreline and the deepest point of 225 m.
-It is inhabited by large eels, 1.8 m long and 60 cm around, designated as a National Natural Monument.
-Also, a big dinosaur -like monster is believed to live in the lake, and this mythical creature, called “Issie,” attracts a lot of tourists like Nessie in Lake Loch.
+It is a caldera lake located 40 km from Kagoshima City and is the largest lake in Kyushu, with a shoreline of 15 km and a maximum depth of 225 m.
+It is inhabited by giant eels, measuring up to 1.8 m long and 60 cm in circumference, which are designated as a National Natural Monument.
+The lake is also famous for a mythical dinosaur-like monster, similar to the Loch Ness Monster, named “Issie.”
+This legend attracts many tourists.